Kubernetes Series: Managing Normal Users Access to the k8s API

 mv /root/.kube/ /home/test/

-sudo chown -R test:test /home/test/
+sudo chown -R test:test /home/test/# login as test user

 sudo su test